City Of God: Opening Scene Notes

 Camera:

 - Fernando Meirelles (the director) uses low angle shots in this scene of the children to present the chaos that they cause and the power that they have over the chicken; the chicken is also shot from a high angle which also conveys that the chicken is being chased by something that has more power than the chicken.
-Merielles also uses a low angle shot when the children are aiming guns at the chicken to emphasise the children's power over the chicken.
+Merielles also uses a low angle shot when the children are aiming guns at the chicken to emphasise the children's power over the chicken.- In the opening scene, the viewer sees an extreme close up of the chicken's blood on a plate which foreshadows that the chickens are just the start of the killings in the film and that this film will have themes centred around violence and killings.

 Mr Cooper